Activiti/activiti-7-developers-guide/overview/12factor.md

 # 12 Factor Apps

 To build Cloud Native Applications and Services, it is not enough to package the old monolith inside a Docker Image and run it inside Kubernetes.
-We value the principles that Heroku defined by "The Twelve-Factor App": [https://12factor.net](https://12factor.net) \(and from a Pivotal perspective see [https://content.pivotal.io/ebooks/beyond-the-12-factor-app](https://content.pivotal.io/ebooks/beyond-the-12-factor-app) \).
+We value the principles that Heroku defined called "The Twelve-Factor App": [https://12factor.net](https://12factor.net) \(and from a Pivotal perspective see [https://content.pivotal.io/ebooks/beyond-the-12-factor-app](https://content.pivotal.io/ebooks/beyond-the-12-factor-app) \).
 Without these guidelines, it becomes difficult to scale in distributed environments.
 Activiti Cloud repositions the process engine to better interact with other components in such distributed environments.
 The measure of success for Activiti Cloud is to have a low impedance mismatch with other microservices and the way they are designed, built and deployed.

 ## \#1 - One codebase, one application